Impact Factor 4.566 | CiteScore 5.6

 PMCID: all published articles receive a PMCID

-Red Blood Cell Physiology welcomes submissions of the following article types: Book Review, Brief Research Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Red Blood Cell Physiology welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Red Blood Cell Physiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.